 The 2019 FIFA Women’s World Cup promises to be the biggest event of its kind yet.

-As such, the World Cup is likely to be a big draw and here’s how you can follow the action from France.
+As such, the World Cup is likely to be a big draw and here’s how you can follow the action from across the Channel.

 The BBC will be carrying live coverage of the tournament from France, with matches available across the station’s channels and interactive coverage.

 BBC One will carry the biggest games, including the opener, those involving England and the World Cup final, which takes place in Lyon, home of the Women’s Champions League winners, on Sunday, July 7 with a 16:00 BST kick-off time.

 While there will be a handful of games on BBC Two, all other matches will be available to watch on BBC Red Button.

 Meanwhile, every match will be available to watch across the BBC’s digital platforms, including BBC iPlayer and BBC Sport Live.

 The iPlayer app can be downloaded from the app store on a variety of devices and will allow the user to follow the action in France live.

 To watch games without leaving your laptop or PC, simply visit the BBC Sport website and follow the links to the live match coverage from there.